mshojaei77/SuperAgent/Readme.md

 4. Push your branch to your forked repository.
 5. Create a pull request to merge your changes into the main repository.

-SuperAgent is licensed under the MIT License.
+SuperAgent is licensed under the  Apache License.
 See the [`LICENSE`](https://github.com/mshojaei77/SuperAgent/blob/main/LICENSE) file for details.